 There is no way around it – kids are expensive.
-From their early days (even before birth) children place demands on household cash flow, generating expenses for medical oversight, day care, and standard costs of living.
+From their early days (even before birth) children place demands on household cash flow, generating expenses for medical oversight, daycare, and standard costs of living.
 But the financial burden of a growing family rises above and beyond the day to day spending obligations, carrying on for decades as children grow to adulthood (finally).
 Unfortunately for parents looking forward to financial relief, a major monetary hurdle looms near the finish line, prompting extraordinary spending before children become independent.
-For ways on curbing college costs, visit The Scholarship System to learn about how you or your child could go to college for free.
+For ways of curbing college costs, visit The Scholarship System to learn about how you or your child could go to college for free.

 College costs are a substantial obstacle to overcome, often calling upon families to tap multiple funding sources to pay for school.
 In some corners, the debate rages on, questioning whether investing in a college education is the best path to personal prosperity.
 But earning power is closely linked to knowledge and understanding, so whether it is a conventional four-year program or another form of higher education, learning beyond high school makes financial sense.
 If your educational ambition overshadows your college fund, consider the following ways to bridge the affordability gap, curbing college costs, and gaining the knowledge and credentials you need.

 The cost of higher education quickly grows beyond reserves for many college-bound families, calling for additional financial resources.
 Thankfully, a vast pool of financial aid serves families in need, providing funding for college-age students from all walks of life.

 High achievers enjoy privileged access to college funding curbing college costs, earned by standing out among the competition.
 Star athletes, for example, earn “full-ride” tuition packages, valued at the cost of earning a degree from sponsoring institutions.
 But scholarship money isn’t just for sports stand-outs.
 On the contrary, you can earn college cash by excelling academically, participating in your community, and making a mark in an academic subject.